Reviewing Urovant Sciences Ltd. (UROV)'s and Tocagen Inc. (NASDAQ:TOCA)'s results | New Business Observer

 Insider and Institutional Ownership

-Institutional investors owned 24.4% of Urovant Sciences Ltd. shares and 36.1% of Tocagen Inc. shares.
-Insiders owned 75.4% of Urovant Sciences Ltd. shares.
-On the other hand, insiders owned about 1.8% of Tocagen Inc.’s shares.
+Institutional investors held 24.4% of Urovant Sciences Ltd. shares and 36.1% of Tocagen Inc. shares.
+Insiders held roughly 75.4% of Urovant Sciences Ltd.’s shares.
+Comparatively, insiders own roughly 1.8% of Tocagen Inc.’s shares.

 Performance